 2. The Wood

-Most wood furniture these days are not made with actual solid wood, even when they look like it.
+Most wood furniture these days is not made with actual solid wood, even when they look like it.
 Instead, many manufacturers use composite wood – medium-density fiberboard (MDF), plywood, and particle board – to create furniture.

 Composite wood is made from wood fibers and particles (e.g. wood chips, sawdust) that are bound together by an adhesive.
 They are usually combined with fillers like plastic or straw and finished with veneer or laminate.